koolskateguy89/arduino_21coa202_cw/doc.md

 *running sum?*

 As RECENT seems to be impossible without making any compromise, it is implemented in 3 different ways, which make different compromises:

 1. using a [queue with a maximum size](#queue-linked-list)
 2. using a [circular array](#circular-array)
 3. using an [exponential moving average](#exponential-moving-average)

 You can choose which one the program uses by changing the macro `RECENT_MODE`, it should only be defined as one of the following defined macros:

 - `LL` (linked-list as queue)
 - `ARRAY` (circular array)
 - `EMA` (exponential moving average)

 If it is defined as any other value, the program will not compile.

+Using a queue and circular array are similar because they store the most recent values

 ### Queue (Linked List)

 I use a queue (implemented with a singly-linked-list), with a maximum size defined by the macro `MAX_RECENT_SIZE`, which once exceeded will discard the head value to manage the most recent values for a channel.

 `Channel::recentHead` stores the head of this linkedlist, and can be used for all list-related operations.

+While using a linked-list will start off using less memory than an aray, because each node will use 5 bytes (1 for the value and 4 for the pointer of the next node), the memory usage

 But using a linked-list should be more memory-efficient, at least for a small number of entered values.
 However, the memory taken by the linked list increases by 5 bytes for each new value entered; so when (assuming `MAX_RECENT_SIZE` = 64) 64 values have been entered, the linked list will take 320 bytes which is a lot more than the 64 bytes an array will take.